brettz9/asyouwish/README.md

 of security and choice in case a website allows third party add-ons which may seek their own privileges.

+The API mirrors the Mozilla Add-ons SDK API, so there is little for developers to learn who are familiar with this API.
+It is also hoped that this API might be mirrored in other browsers in the future.

 "Addon" websites
 ==============